Frequently Asked Questions (FAQ)

 1. How long does the program typically take to complete?

-Students may request to take a reduced course load.
-While students can complete the program in 24 months, by enrolling and completing a lower number of courses at any given time, students may complete the program in an extended timeframe that requires longer than 24 months.
+Students are able to take a reduced course load if they desire.
+While students can complete the program in 20 months, by enrolling and completing less courses at a time, students can complete the program but with an extended time frame.
+Students must contact their Academic Advisorsors, who will provide the proper carousel to follow.

 2. How many weeks in each semester?